Psychtoolbox-3/psychtoolbox-3.github.com/docs/InstallKinect.md

 libfreenect version 0.2 or later.
 Using version 0.2 or later of libfreenect
 will also allow you to skip the following setup step 2:

-2. Kinect is now useable from within Matlab or Octave.
+2. Kinect is now usable from within Matlab or Octave.
 Well almost.
 Systems with Linux kernel version 3.0 or later can use the video camera
 and microphones of the Kinect as regular sound and video devices, e.g.,
 for use by the Psychtoolbox videocapture and recording functions or other